fil1n/academyproject/README.md

 ### Testing
 Simply run the unittest module in the project root dir.
 ```
-chmod 327 # RUN AS ROOT: allow writing files to the volume on *nix OS
+chmod 327 images # RUN AS ROOT: allow writing files to the volume on *nix OS
 python -m unittest discover test
 ```